-As of June 30, 2024, we had \$120.9 million of cash and cash equivalents, \$175.6 million of short-term investments, and \$74.4 million available under our revolving credit facility.
+As of September 30, 2024, we had \$137.6 million of cash and cash equivalents, \$167.8 million of short-term investments, and \$74.4 million available under our revolving credit facility.
 Our principal sources of liquidity are cash and cash equivalents and short-term investments on hand, primarily from our IPO and follow-on offering, as well as the cash flows we generate from operations.
 Our principal uses of liquidity have been, and are expected to continue to be, primarily for investment in long-term growth of the business through capital expenditures, acquisitions, and repurchases of our Class A Common Stock, as well as debt services (see Note 9.
 Long-Term Debt for further details) and distributions to members of Definitive OpCo.

 All of our business is conducted through Definitive OpCo and its consolidated subsidiaries and affiliates, and the financial results are included in the unaudited condensed consolidated financial statements of Definitive Healthcare Corp.
 Definitive Healthcare Corp. has no independent means of generating revenue.
 The Amended LLC Agreement provides that certain distributions will be made to cover Definitive Healthcare Corp.'s taxes and such tax distributions are also expected to be used by Definitive Healthcare Corp. to satisfy its obligations under the TRA.
 We have broad discretion to make distributions out of Definitive OpCo.
 In the event Definitive Healthcare Corp. declares any cash dividend, we expect to cause Definitive OpCo to make distributions to us, in an amount sufficient to cover such cash dividends declared by us.
-Deterioration in the financial condition, earnings, or cash flow of Definitive OpCo and its subsidiaries for any reason could limit or impair their ability to pay such distributions.
-In addition, the terms of our 2021 Credit Agreement contain covenants that may restrict DH Holdings and its subsidiaries from paying such distributions, subject to certain exceptions.
+Deterioration in the financial condition, earnings, or cash flow of Definitive OpCo and its subsidiaries for any reason could limit or impair their ability to pay such distributions, subject to certain exceptions.
 Further, Definitive OpCo and Definitive Healthcare Corp. are generally prohibited under Delaware law from making a distribution to a member to the extent that, at the time of the distribution, after giving effect to the distribution, liabilities of Definitive OpCo and DH Holdings (with certain exceptions), as applicable, exceed the fair value of its assets.
 Subsidiaries of DH Holdings are generally subject to similar legal limitations on their ability to make distributions to DH Holdings.